Navi212/alx-system_engineering-devops/0x00-shell_basics/README.md

 14.100-lets_move
 a script that moves all files begining with an upper case letter to /tmp/u.
 If u doesnt exist, it will be created

+15. 101-clean_emacs
+a script that deletes all files in the current working directory that ends with the Tilde character ~

+16.